top of page

 It's important to note that while these are generally accepted qualified expenses, it's always advisable to check with your specific 529 plan administrator to ensure compliance with the plan's terms and conditions and to verify that the expenses qualify under the IRS guidelines.
 Non-qualified expenses might incur taxes and penalties when using 529 funds.

-[And if you are worried about what happens if your child opts to not attend college or no longer needs the funds for whatever reason, instead of changing beneficiaries you can also roll those funds over into a retirement account without penalty!
-We talked about this more here].
+If you're worried about what happens if your child opts to not attend college or no longer needs the funds for whatever reason, instead of changing beneficiaries you can also roll those funds over into a retirement account without penalty!

 Automate, Because Adulting is Hard